-Sleep & Settling
+Sleep and Settling

 At Karitane, we encourage sleeping strategies that respond to your baby’s cues.
 Doing so will help them feel contained, safe and secure.